 Many things need to happen before the procedure to make it as safe as possible.
-We will ask general health questions and your child will have a brief physical exam that includes weight and height measurements.
+We will ask general health questions, do a brief physical exam of your child and check your child’s weight and height.

 You will meet many people involved in caring for your child before and during the catheterization:

-- A cardiac anesthesiologist will meet you and talk about how your child will be kept comfortable during the procedure.
+- A cardiac anesthesiologist will meet you and talk about how we will keep your child comfortable during the procedure.
 The anesthesiologist will be in charge of getting your child to sleep and keeping them from feeling any pain during the procedure.

-- You also will meet the doctor who will be performing the procedure and inserting your child's catheter.
-The doctor and a nurse practitioner will explain the procedure, the risks and the benefits of the procedure to you before it starts.
+- You also will meet the doctor who will do the procedure and insert your child's catheter.
+The doctor and a nurse practitioner will explain the procedure and its risks and benefits before the procedure starts.

-Then you and your child may be brought into the induction area.
-In the induction area, your child will be given a mild sedative, and then they will be brought into the catheterization laboratory.
+Next, you and your child will be brought into the induction area, where your child will be given a mild sedative.
+Then your child will be brought into the catheterization laboratory.

-You may be asked if you want to come into the catheterization lab with your child to be present as they fall asleep.
+You may be asked if you want to come into the catheterization lab to be with your child as they fall asleep.

-You will be given a pager so you can be paged with updates and notified when the catheterization is over.
+You will be given a pager so you can be paged with updates and notified when the procedure is over.